Professor Matt Hills

 I have also benefitted from a British Academy Small Grant which was awarded to support the establishment of a cross-institutional study group on Transitional Phenomena and Cultural Experience (TPACE), led by Professor Annette Kuhn.
 Research outcomes are forthcoming from this work, including a chapter in an edited collection on Winnicottian theory and film studies.

 Transmedia Torchwood: Investigating a Television Spin-off's Tie-in Novels and Audio Adventures.
-R. Williams (Eds.)
-Torchwood Declassified: Investigating Mainstream Cult Television., I.B.
+In R. Williams (ed), Torchwood Declassified: Investigating Mainstream Cult Television., I.B.
 Tauris2013.

 Media Users: An Introduction.
-A. Kuhn (Eds.)
-Little Madnesses: Winnicott, Transitional Phenomena & Cultural Experience.
+In A. Kuhn (ed), Little Madnesses: Winnicott, Transitional Phenomena & Cultural Experience.
 International Library of Cultural Studies, I.B.
-Tauris2013.
+Tauris, London and New York2013.

 From Chris Chibnall to Fox: Torchwood's Marginalized Authors and Counter-Discourses of TV Authorship.
-J. Gray, D. Johnson (Eds.)
-A Companion to Media Authorship., John Wiley & Sons pp. 200-220.2013.
+In J. Gray, D. Johnson (eds), A Companion to Media Authorship., John Wiley & Sons pp. 200-220.2013.

 From Fan Tourists to Fan Residents: Revisiting Cardiff's Cult Geography.
-M. Hills (Eds.)
-New Dimensions of Doctor Who: Adventures in Space, Time and Television: Exploring Space, Time and Television.
+In M. Hills (ed), New Dimensions of Doctor Who: Adventures in Space, Time and Television: Exploring Space, Time and Television.
 Reading Contemporary Television, I.B.
-Tauris2013.
+Tauris, London and New York2013.

 Hyping Who and Marketing the Moffat Era: The Role of “Prior Paratexts”.
-A. O'Day (Eds.)
-Eleventh Hour: Critical Approaches to the Steven Moffat and Matt Smith Era of Doctor Who., I.B.
-Tauris2013.
+In A. O'Day (ed), Eleventh Hour: Critical Approaches to the Steven Moffat and Matt Smith Era of Doctor Who., I.B.
+Tauris, London and New York2013.

 Cult TV Remakes: The Prisoner Miniseries as Neo-cult.
-E. Thompson, J. Mittell (Eds.)
-How to Watch Television., New York University Press2013.
+In E. Thompson, J. Mittell (eds), How to Watch Television., New York University Press, New York2013.

 ”Twilight” Fans Represented in Commercial Paratexts and Inter-Fandoms: Resisting and Repurposing Negative Fan Stereotypes.
-A. Morey (Eds.)
-Genre, Reception, and Adaptation in the 'Twilight' Series.
-Ashgate Studies in Childhood, 1700 to the Present, Ashgate Publishing Group2013.
+In A. Morey (ed), Genre, Reception, and Adaptation in the 'Twilight' Series.
+Ashgate Studies in Childhood, 1700 to the Present, Ashgate Publishing Group, Aldershot2013.

 Whatever Happened to the Time Lord?: Mythology and Fandom in Neil Gaiman's Contributions to Unfolding Texts.
-A. Burdge, J. Burke, K. Larson (Eds.)
-The Mythological Dimensions of Neil Gaiman., CreateSpace.com pp. 64-80.2013.
+In A. Burdge, J. Burke, K. Larson (eds), The Mythological Dimensions of Neil Gaiman., CreateSpace.com pp. 64-80.2013.

 Recorded Transitional Objects and Fan Re-readings of Puzzle Films.
-A. Kuhn (Eds.)
-Little Madnesses: Winnicott, Transitional Phenomena & Cultural Experience.
+In A. Kuhn (ed), Little Madnesses: Winnicott, Transitional Phenomena & Cultural Experience.
 International Library of Cultural Studies, I.B.
-Tauris2013.
+Tauris, London and New York2013.

 Cult movies with and without cult stars: Differentiating discourses of stardom.
-K. Egan, S. Thomas (Eds.)
-Cult Film Stardom: Offbeat Attractions and Processes of Cultification., Palgrave Macmillan pp. 21-36.2012.
+In K. Egan, S. Thomas (eds), Cult Film Stardom: Offbeat Attractions and Processes of Cultification., Palgrave Macmillan, Basingstoke pp. 21-36.2012.

 The Medium is the Monster... or the World?
 Discourses of Uncanny “Old Media” and Immersive “New Media” in Life on Mars.
-S. Lacey, R. McElroy (Eds.)
-Life on Mars: From Manchester To New York.
-Contemporary Landmark Television, Gwasg Prifysgol Cymru2012.
+In S. Lacey, R. McElroy (eds), Life on Mars: From Manchester To New York.
+Contemporary Landmark Television, Gwasg Prifysgol Cymru, Cardiff2012.

 “Proper distance” in the ethical positioning of scholar-fandoms: Between academics' and fans' moral economies?
-K. Larsen, L. Zubernis (Eds.)
-Fan Culture: Theory/Practice., Cambridge Scholars Publishing pp. 14-37.2012.
+In K. Larsen, L. Zubernis (eds), Fan Culture: Theory/Practice., Cambridge Scholars Publishing, Newcastle pp. 14-37.2012.

 Sherlock's Epistemological Economy and the Value of “Fan” Knowledge: How Producer-Fans Play the (Great) Game of Fandom.
-L. Stein, K. Busse (Eds.)
-Sherlock and Transmedia Fandom: Essays on the BBC Series., McFarland & Company2012.
+In L. Stein, K. Busse (eds), Sherlock and Transmedia Fandom: Essays on the BBC Series., McFarland & Company2012.

 Psychoanalysis and digital fandom: Theorizing spoilers and fans’ self-narratives.
-R. Lind (Eds.)
-Produsing Theory in a Digital World: The Intersection of Audiences and Production in Contemporary Theory.
+In R. Lind (ed), Produsing Theory in a Digital World: The Intersection of Audiences and Production in Contemporary Theory.
 Digital Formations, Peter Lang2012.

 Cutting into Concepts of "Reflectionist" Cinema?: The Saw Franchise and Puzzles of Post-9/11 Horror.
-A. Briefel, S. Miller (Eds.)
-Horror After 9/11: World of Fear, Cinema of Terror., University of Texas Press2012.
+In A. Briefel, S. Miller (eds), Horror After 9/11: World of Fear, Cinema of Terror., University of Texas Press, Austin2012.

 Television Aesthetics: A Pre-structuralist Danger?
 Journal of British Cinema and Television 8 (1) pp. 99-117.
 10.3366/jbctv.2011.00082011.